Travel – Coquimbo (La Serina), Chile

 La Serena also has numerous attractions in the surrounding countryside, with pretty villages and Pisco vineyards aplenty, as well as international astronomical observatories to the north above the Atacama Desert that take advantage of the region's exceptional atmospheric conditions and clear skies.

 This description above is from tour books and internet research and are primarily about La Serina.
 Off in the distance I’m sure that the descriptions are more or less true, but the ship docks in Coquimbo.
-Coquimbo can be
+Coquimbo can be described in the most opposite of terms.

 I have seen many shanty towns, down to those with dirt floors and tar paper walls.
 Usually those are sparsely distributed in jungle areas and not in congested areas.
 Some of the places in Southeast Asia are rustic primarily because of the climate, but some of Coquimbo housing could be blown away in a medium wind storm.